 Required Documentation Examples of Documentation You Could Provide These are simply examples.
 You should select the best documentation available at your institution that addresses the elements of the standard.
-While the program must provide documentation (see above), there is not a specific type of documentation required for this standard.
-Budget with relevant line items clearly identified Signed memo from an administrator (e.g., the dean) describing: (1) the
+1.C - Financial and Administrative Support Information (DCUF) Budget with relevant line items clearly identified